solyarisoftware/WeBAD/README.md

    - Make sure that speech recognition engine (speech-to-text/ASR) is not affected.
 TBV.

-   - Otherwise a possible solution is, instead of recording from the `recordstart` event, to foresee a continuous pre-recording: WeBAD could automatically start recording at each `signal` and stopping it at next `silence`.
+   - Otherwise a possible solution is, instead of recording from the `speechstart` event, to foresee a continuous pre-recording: WeBAD could automatically start recording at each `signal` and stopping it at next `silence`.
      Or continue recording until the usual `recordingstop` event.